Get the newsletter.

 Covered and refrigerated, these protein energy balls will keep in the fridge for about a week.
 They also freeze well.

-How to adapt this protein-packed power ball recipe
+How to adapt this protein-packed almond butter energy ball recipe

 This power ball recipe should serve primarily as a template.
 You can adapt your protein balls in many ways.
 Here are some ideas for some power ball substitutions and add-ins: